-Hello there.
-Thanks for looking in.
-This site is regularly updated and added to, so do come back and check it out again.
-The main subject of this site is New Zealand coastal shipping in its final few years of conventional operation.
+This site is dedicated to New Zealand coastal shipping in its final few years of conventional operation.
 By "conventional" I mean small ships that looked like ships, had things called masts and derricks, put cargo in holds instead of metal boxes, had names that were interesting or followed a theme, unlike some of the names that occur today which tend to be little more than advertising billboards.

 Growing up in Timaru, I was able to watch many of these ships come and go about their business.
 I recall watching Holmdale load there in June 1974, little knowing that it was to be her last visit and the last time that general cargo was loaded onto a traditional New Zealand coaster at Timaru.
 There was no fanfare, no reading of speeches, she just quietly sailed away.....